 A Wheel and Away is not a big organisation with massive overheads and years of business experience.
 It is a simple concept, the product of a love of travel and a belief that disability does not have to be a barrier to that.

 A Wheel and Away is me and my family.
 My name is Cheryl.
-I am a mum of two young people, aged twenty and sixteen.
+I am a mum of two young people, aged twenty one and sixteen.
 I have always been passionate about travel and have permanently itchy feet.
 I partly blame it on the Willard Price books I devoured as a child, but that’s another story!

 When I met my husband and prior to having our children, holidays consisted of booking a flight, putting rucksacks on our backs and making up the rest as we went along.
 As a result, we stayed in many places that varied from amazing gems to those slightly less salubrious!
 But the overall experience was always one to treasure and left us with fantastic memories.